elastic/eui/wiki/consuming.md

 # Consuming EUI

+## Requirements and dependencies

+EUI expects that you polyfill ES2015 features, e.g. [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/).
+Without an ES2015 polyfill your app might throw errors on certain browsers.

+EUI also has `moment` and `@elastic/datemath` as dependencies itself.
+These are already loaded in most Elastic repos, but make sure to install them if you are starting from scratch.

 ## What's available

 EUI publishes React UI components, JavaScript helpers called services, and utilities for writing Jest tests.
 Please refer to the [Elastic UI Framework website](https://elastic.github.io/eui) for comprehensive info on what's available.